64blit/library-better-react-state/README.md

 **Better React State** is designed for React applications that need:
 - **Scalable state management** beyond useState/useReducer
+- **Async initialization** with initialization order and async setup functions, ensures that stores are initialized in the correct order and time
 - **Object-oriented business logic** organized in controller classes
 - **Type-safe development** with full IDE navigation support
 - **Modular architecture** with slice-based organization